RebeccaFan/Agribot-Documentation/loadcell.md

 - White wire is connected to another 100k ohms and into pin 2 (+ve) of amplifier
 - Red wire of the load cell is connected to the 5V from the Arduino Nano

 4. The connections of the resistors for the differential amp are shown in the diagram below this will give us a gain of 10.
-Note that pin 4 is needed to be connected to the 9V and pin 11 is needed to be connected to ground.
-The resistors that we used were two 1M ohms and two 100k ohms.
+Note that pin 4 is needed to be connected to the 9V and pin 11 needs to be connected to ground.
+The resistors that we used were two 1M ohms (brown, black, green) and two 100k ohms (brown, black, yellow).
 <p align="center">
     <img src="images/load-cell-S4.png" width="80%">
 </p>

 5. The output of the differential op-amp which is in pin 1 is then connected the (+ve) pin of the non-inverting amplifier.
-To get the gain of 200 we used the resistor values two 100k ohms.
+To get the gain of 200 we used the resistor values two 100kohms.
 9V battery is used as the voltage source.
 Refer to the diagram below to clearly see the connections.
 <p align="center">
     <img src="images/load-cell-S5.png" width="80%">
 </p>